 - Airline portals frequently offer a lump sum bonus after a minimum spend so be sure to watch for those offers.
 For example, you may get an extra 1,000 bonus points if you spend a total of $200 by a certain deadline.
 These deals usually run for a couple weeks.
 I will sometimes take advantage of these offers for portals other than my 2 go-tos, especially if it’s for an airline that I plan to book an award ticket through in the near future.

-- The official terms state that if you use promo codes not found through the portal (see southwest Sephora portal pic above), you may not get points.
+- The official terms state that if you use promo codes not found through the portal, you may not get points.
 I have used promo codes and still received points a few times before, but do this at your own risk.

 - Points earned from Southwest’s shopping portal are companion pass-qualifying.
 I know I constantly talk about why you should try to earn flexible points such as Ultimate Rewards or AMEX points but if you’re wanting to earn the companion pass, it may be a good idea to mostly use the Southwest shopping portal.
 Remember that although you can transfer Ultimate Rewards points to Southwest to redeem for flights, they will not count toward earning the Companion Pass.